kennesaw-cmd/python/README.md

-this is my journey to become a data anlyst and iam practsing the topics from day to day wise schedule.please go through it and do some comments
+this is my journey to become a data analyst and iam practsing the topics from day to day wise. please go through it and do some comments